Digital Realty Trust (NYSE:DLR) Updates FY 2024 Earnings Guidance

 Digital Realty Trust Dividend Announcement

-The firm also recently announced a quarterly dividend, which was paid on Thursday, March 28th.
-Investors of record on Friday, March 15th were paid a dividend of $1.22 per share.
+The business also recently announced a quarterly dividend, which was paid on Thursday, March 28th.
+Stockholders of record on Friday, March 15th were given a $1.22 dividend.
+This represents a $4.88 annualized dividend and a dividend yield of 3.39%.
 The ex-dividend date was Thursday, March 14th.
-This represents a $4.88 annualized dividend and a yield of 3.39%.
-Digital Realty Trust’s dividend payout ratio is currently 135.56%.
+Digital Realty Trust’s payout ratio is 135.56%.

-In related news, Director Jean F. H. P. Mandeville sold 3,400 shares of the business’s stock in a transaction on Tuesday, March 12th.
-The stock was sold at an average price of $145.50, for a total transaction of $494,700.00.
-Following the sale, the director now directly owns 8,413 shares in the company, valued at approximately $1,224,091.50.
-The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
-Insiders own 0.39% of the company’s stock.
+In related news, Director Jean F. H. P. Mandeville sold 3,400 shares of the stock in a transaction dated Tuesday, March 12th.
+The stock was sold at an average price of $145.50, for a total value of $494,700.00.
+Following the completion of the transaction, the director now owns 8,413 shares of the company’s stock, valued at $1,224,091.50.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Company insiders own 0.39% of the company’s stock.

 About Digital Realty Trust